kattu99/ReadingList/README.md

 ## 2021

 ### January
-1. The Future of Freedom: Illiberal Democracy at Home and Abroad
+1. The Future of Freedom: Illiberal Democracy at Home and Abroad, *Fareed Zakaria*

 ## 2020